 “What? `Hey baby, ever seen a type four injector relay?
 No?
-Do you wanna?’
-Not your best line.”
-Latti took a swig from his drink and stared ahead.
+Do you wanna?’ ” Latti took a swig from his drink and stared ahead.
 “You’re losing your touch.”

 Jan glanced around the room of the Outlander Nightclub, secreted on the lower levels of Coruscant and leaned against the bar watching the packed club throb to a loud beat played by a motley assortment of musicians high on a podium.
-He had to agree it was a lame line, but while he and Latti were far away from Setnin and the Outer Rim on business for Jabba the Hutt he thought he might just try out a few lines he’d picked up along the way.
+He had to agree it was a lame line, but while he and Latti were far away from Setnin and the Sedapard Cluster on business for Tatooine based gangster Jabba the Hutt he thought he might just try out a few lines he’d picked up along the way.

 Scratch that gem from the list…

 “Latt old pal, I don’t have a touch.
 I have a firm, solid grip on what makes people tick.”
 He subconsciously rubbed his sore cheek again as the sting dropped gears into a throbbing heat.
-“Most genders are the same, easy to read.
-But after travelling around this galaxy, some sexes…” Jan trailed off and took a large mouthful of his obviously watered-down drink, as he looked sideways down the bar at another potential evening’s entertainment.
+“Most genders are easy enough to read.
+But some sexes…” Jan trailed off and took a large mouthful of his obviously watered-down drink, as he looked sideways down the bar.
 “Some sexes are harder to read than brail in a breadcrumb factory.”

-“Well, you’d better be able to read Frans like a children’s book, ‘cause if she ever catches you playing around then you’re dead as steam powered starships.”
+“Well, you’d better be able to read Frans like a children’s book, ‘cause if your girlfriend ever catches you playing around then you’re dead as steam powered starships.”